brianlukonsolo/Spring-AI-Ollama-Chat-API/README.md

 Pull a model by running the followind command in your CMD prompt:
 - ```ollama pull llama3.2```

 _Note: This project uses llama3.2 by default but you can change to a model of your choice by updating application.properties.
-Ensure that you have pulled the model of your choice before attempting to run this Java project._
+Ensure that you have pulled the model of your choice before attempting to run this Java project.
+You can also (optionally) pull and run models from Huggingface on Ollama: https://huggingface.co/docs/hub/en/ollama_

 ## Start infrastructure
 ```mvn package install```